 What is contraception and infertility research?

 As defined by the National Institute of Health, Contraception Research is research that has the ultimate goal to provide new or improved methods of preventing pregnancy.
-Infertility Research is research that has the long-range objective to evaluate, treat, or ameliorate conditions which result in the failure of couples to either conceive or bear young.
+Infertility Research is research that has the long-range objective to evaluate, treat, or ameliorate conditions that result in the failure of couples to either conceive or bear young.

 Eligible research outside of the National Institute of Health: clinical research, pediatric research, health disparities research, contraception and infertility research, and clinical research for individuals from disadvantaged backgrounds.